-When multiple games are broadcast simultaneously, fans can choose which one to watch through the Amazon Premier League streaming service, just as you would usually choose what to watch on Prime Video.
+When multiple games are broadcast simultaneously, fans can choose which one to watch and on which platform.
+This is just how you would watch any other content on Prime Video.

-Viewers can switch off the commentary if they like, so if you’re not happy with the pundit, muting is a welcomed option.
+Viewers can switch off the commentary if they are not happy with the pundit, which is a welcomed option.
 Instead, you can switch to ‘Stadium Atmosphere’ to hear the more immersive chants among the fans at the stadium.

 Live stats throughout the games are also a great touch, such as win probability.